Corpus callosum: Failure to develop

-The formation of the corpus callosum begins with the first midline crossing of pioneer axons around week 12 in the prenatal development of the human, or day 15 in the embryogenesis of the mouse.
 Agenesis of the corpus callosum (ACC) is a rare congenital disorder that is one of the most common brain malformations observed in human beings, in which the corpus callosum is partially or completely absent.
 ACC is usually diagnosed within the first two years of life, and may manifest as a severe syndrome in infancy or childhood, as a milder condition in young adults, or as an asymptomatic incidental finding.
 Initial symptoms of ACC usually include seizures, which may be followed by feeding problems and delays in holding the head erect, sitting, standing, and walking.
 Other possible symptoms may include impairments in mental and physical development, hand-eye coordination, and visual and auditory memory.
 Hydrocephaly may also occur.
 In mild cases, symptoms such as seizures, repetitive speech, or headaches may not appear for years.
 Some syndromes often associated with ACC include Aicardi syndrome, Andermann syndrome, Shapiro syndrome, and acrocallosal syndrome.

 ACC is usually not fatal.
 Treatment usually involves management of symptoms, such as hydrocephaly and seizures, if they occur.
 Although many children with the disorder lead normal lives and have average intelligence, careful neuropsychological testing reveals subtle differences in higher cortical function compared to individuals of the same age and education without ACC.
 Children with ACC accompanied by developmental delay and/or seizure disorders should be screened for metabolic disorders.

 In addition to agenesis of the corpus callosum, similar conditions are hypogenesis (partial formation), dysgenesis (malformation), and hypoplasia (underdevelopment, including too thin).

 Other studies have also linked possible correlations between corpus callosum malformation and autism spectrum disorders.

 Kim Peek, a savant and the inspiration behind the movie Rain Man, was found with agenesis of the corpus callosum, as part of FG syndrome.